 Yes.
 If the district hires a current district employee to be the instructor (by addendum to a teacher's contract or classified employee's agreement), the payment would not be required to be bid since the extra duties are within the realm of duties normally added by addendum to a contract or agreement (e.g., coaching, or sponsoring a student activity or extracurricular activity).

-No. If the district hires someone other than a district employee to be the instructor, the district should obtain oral/written price quotations or formal competitive bids in accordance with the USFR guidelines or Procurement Rules, as applicable, for this service.
+No. If the district hires someone other than a district employee to be the instructor, the district should obtain written quotes or formal competitive bids in accordance with the USFR guidelines or Procurement Rules, as applicable, for this service.

-If oral or written price quotations are obtained and the district does not want to select the lowest bidder, they should document why someone other than the lowest bidder was selected (e.g., the person who was the lowest bidder does not know how to dance!).
+If the district obtains written quotes and does not want to select the lowest bidder, they should document why they selected someone other than the lowest bidder (e.g., the person who was the lowest bidder does not know how to dance!).